-Note: 1.
-The OCDSDA and OCDSCK pins are the OCDS dedicated pins and only available for the BS66V3x0 device which is the OCDS EV chip for the BS66F3x0 device.

-2. For less pin-count package types there will be unbonded pins which should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
+- Note: 1.
+If the pin-shared pin functions have multiple outputs simultaneously, the desired pin-shared function is determined by the corresponding software control bits. - 2.
+The OCDSDA and OCDSCK pins are the OCDS dedicated pins and only available for the BS67V3x0 device which is the OCDS EV chip for the BS67F3x0 device. - 3.
+For less pin-count package types there will be unbonded pins which should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
 Refer to the "Standby Current Considerations" and "Input/Output Ports" sections.